 The frictional characteristics of an automatic transmission fluid are an important factor in the design and operation of the transmission.
 All Ford transmissions built prior to 1977, and certain models that continued in use during 1977-1980, were designed for a high-friction fluid that allowed the shifting clutches to lock up or engage quickly.
 Ford specification ESW-M2C33-F covers this type of product, which is commonly referred to as "Type F" fluid.

-These Ford vehicles are identified as:
+These vehicles are identified as:

 - All 1976 and earlier Ford, Lincoln, and Mercury models of cars, vans, and light trucks.

-- All 1977-1980 Ford models having either ESW-M2C33-F or no number at all stamped on the transmission dipstick.
+- All 1977-1980 models having either ESW-M2C33-F or no number at all stamped on the transmission dipstick.

-Mobil Type F ATF is also recommended for automatic transmissions in certain older Toyota, Mazda, Volvo, and other imported vehicles that require an ESW-M2C33-F fluid.
+- Automatic transmissions in certain older Toyota, Mazda, Volvo, and other imported vehicles that require an ESW-M2C33-F fluid.
 In addition, this type of ATF is specified for some Ford power steering systems.

-Mobil Type F ATF is recommended for both makeup and refill in power steering systems of the following Ford vehicles:
+- For the makeup and refill in power steering systems of the following Ford vehicles:

-- 1980 and older Lincoln, Continental, and Mark;
+1980 and older Lincoln, Continental, and Mark

-1978 and older models of all other Ford cars, vans, and light trucks.
+1978 and older models of all other Ford cars, vans, and light trucks